-Let us begin with the virus.
-The official name of the virus is SARS-CoV-2 and the disease it causes is called COVID-19.
-A single virus particle (called a virion) consists of an outer shell made of protein, enclosing and protecting the RNA, the genome or in layman terms the software that runs the virus.
-It is very tiny (20 to 400 nanometres) and cannot be seen through a microscope (see Figure).
+A single virus particle (called a virion) consists of an outer shell made of protein, enclosing and protecting the DNA or RNA, the genome or in layman terms the software that runs the virus.
+It is very tiny (20 to 400 nanometres) and cannot be seen through a microscope.
 The genome is like an instruction manual for our cells and the entire body to function.
-Once the virus enters our living cells (called infection), it stops the normal function of a cell and hijacks the cell machinery to produce more copies of itself, causing the cell to eventually burst open, infecting new cells with virus particles and initiating a chain reaction.
+Once the virus enters our living cells (called infection), it stops the normal function of a cell and hijacks the cell machinery to produce more copies of the virus, causing the cell to eventually burst open, infecting new cells with virus particles and initiating a chain reaction.
 Thus, living cells are necessary for the virus to survive and make copies.
-The only mission of the virus is to make more copies of itself.
+Other than making more copies of itself, within a live host cell, it has no other function.